 RONALD H. ZECH was elected a director of the Company in 1989, and he serves on its Audit and Executive Compensation Committees.
-In 1994, Mr. Zech was elected President and Chief Operating Officer of GATX Corporation, a New York Stock Exchange listed company.
+In 1994, Mr. Zech was elected President and Chief Operating Officer of GATX Corporation, a New York Stock Exchange listed company, and in 1995, he was elected Chief Executive Officer of that corporation.
 He also serves as a director of GATX Corporation.
 GATX is engaged in the business of providing transportation and distribution equipment and related services.
-For the ten years prior to 1994, he had been the President and Chief Executive Officer of GATX's wholly owned subsidiary, GATX Capital Corporation.
-GATX Capital provides lease and loan financing for aircraft, rail and other equipment.
+For the ten years prior to 1994, Mr. Zech had been the President and Chief Executive Officer of GATX's wholly owned subsidiary, GATX Capital Corporation.
+GATX Capital provided lease and loan financing for aircraft, rail and other equipment.
 Mr. Zech received a BS in electrical engineering from Valparaiso University in 1965, and an MBA from the University of Wisconsin in 1967.